WARNING: The following contains graphic sex and and drug use, as well as romantic love (which may not be suitable for some Buddhists).

 After President Kennedy was assassinated, the internal tensions and divisions in the country began to manifest.
-The sixties were heating up, fueled by the civil rights movement in the South and opposition to the Vietnam war, along with a new element — LSD, which was suddenly available.
+The sixties were heating up, with the civil rights movement in the South and opposition to the Vietnam war, along with a new element — LSD, which was suddenly available.

 An intoxicating sense of purpose and destiny was awakening in many of the young people of my generation — children of the post war “baby boom.”

 While several of my friends became involved in civil rights and the later anti-war efforts, I remained somewhat aloof from it all, envisioning myself as sort of a theoretician behind the movement, rather than a foot soldier,

 My friend Mel was probably the most active.
 I’d met him when I was working as a firefighter one summer and he was an “engineer” traveling to different forest service stations to work on roads.
 He was already a radical leftist revolutionary who, without wasting a lot of words, acted out against the “establishment” and corporate power.
 Like me, he was a student at San Jose State, where he was, oddly enough, a Physical Education major.